astrojhgu/rt1d/README.rst

 inner-workings can be found
 `here <http://adsabs.harvard.edu/abs/2012ApJ...756...94M>`_.

-It is perhaps most valuable as a testbed for new physics modules and/or numerical solvers.
+On its own, it is perhaps most valuable as a testbed for new physics modules and/or numerical solvers.
+It can also be used in conjunction with `glorb <https://bitbucket.org/mirochaj/glorb>`_ to study the ionization and temperature evolution of the IGM during (and preceding) reionization.

 Be warned: this code is still under active development -- use at your own risk!
 Correctness of results is not guaranteed.

+The `documentation <http://rt1d.readthedocs.org/en/latest/index.html>`_ is still a work in progress.

 Getting started
 ---------------